atlassian/data-center-helm-charts/docs/docs/containers/CONFLUENCE.md

   **Beware, if enabled, the support ZIP produced by the Troubleshooting and Support plugin doesn't contain the application logs.**

+* `ATL_SEARCH_PLATFORM`

+    The search platform to use.
+Set to `opensearch` if you want to use OpenSearch as the search platform.
+See: https://confluence.atlassian.com/doc/configuring-opensearch-for-confluence-1387594125.html

+* `ATL_OPENSEARCH_HTTP_URL`

+    HTTP(S) URL of the OpenSearch cluster, or multiple URLs separated by commas.

+* `ATL_OPENSEARCH_USERNAME`

+    Username for the OpenSearch cluster.

+* `ATL_OPENSEARCH_PASSWORD`

+  Password for the OpenSearch cluster.

 ### Database configuration

 It is optionally possible to configure the database from the environment,